Spectral Properties of Transverse Laguerre-Gauss Modes in Parametric Down-Conversion: Spectral dependency of the OAM states

 We also show that we can get an increase in brightness by a factor of $\approx2$ by focusing the pump beam.
 This is shown in Fig.~\ref{fig:tomo_density}.c, where the pair collection probability $P_4$ is displayed as a function of the pump and collections waist parameters, $w_\mathrm{s}$ and $w_\mathrm{p}$, respectively.
-By applying the same method as before and choosing a smaller pump waist $w_\mathrm{p}=75$\,µm, the required collection waists also shift to smaller values ($w_{1}=15$\,µm,$w_{2}=19$\,µm, $w_{3}=21$\,µm and $w_4=31$\,µm).
-From the complex spectra of this configuration (plotted in Fig.~\ref{fig:tomo_density}.d), we can see that in the tight-focusing regime the spectrum of the photons is no longer sinc-shaped and the spectral overlap slightly decreases.
+By applying the same method as before and choosing a smaller pump waist $w_\mathrm{p}=75$\,$\upmu$m, the required collection waists also shift to smaller values ($w_{1}=15$\,$\upmu$m,$w_{2}=19$\,$\upmu$m, $w_{3}=21$\,$\upmu$m and $w_4=31$\,$\upmu$m).
+From the spectral amplitude of this configuration (plotted in Fig.~\ref{fig:tomo_density}.d), we can see that in the tight-focusing regime the spectrum of the photons is no longer sinc-shaped and the spectral overlap slightly decreases.
 Nevertheless, fidelities $F>0.97$ can still be achieved for any combination of $|\ell|=1,2,3$ and $F>0.94$ for $|\ell|=4$.
 This results in the limitation of this method.

 To conclude, we note that a more general version of this method can be formulated by considering the collection modes as superpositions of the radial index modes, rather than simply changing the waist parameters.
 The collection modes for idler and signal photons can be written as $\ket{u}=\sum_{p_\mathrm{i}} A_{p_\mathrm{i}}\ket{{p_\mathrm{i}}}$ and $\ket{v}=\sum_{p_\mathrm{s}} B_{p_\mathrm{s}}\ket{{p_\mathrm{s}}}$ ,respectively.
 The biphoton OAM state is $\ket{u_\ell}\ket{v_{-\ell}}=\sum_{p_\mathrm{i},p_\mathrm{s}} A_{p_\mathrm{i}}B_{p_\mathrm{s}} \ket{p_\mathrm{i},\ell} \ket{p_\mathrm{s},-\ell}$.